Carreau/phd-dissertation/parts/cells.rst

 Actin, is the third component of the cytoskeleton, the one we will focus most of our effort.
 Actin monomers polymerises into actin filament, the thinest of the three kind that form the cytoskeleton.
-Actin is produced in the cell as a globular protein of ~40 kDa that once associated with ATP or ADP polymerise into helicoidal filament with a diameter between 7 and 9nm.
+Actin is produced in the cell as a globular protein of ~40 kDa that once associated with ATP or ADP polymerises into helicoidal filament with a diameter between 7 and 9nm.
 The formed actin filament are polar, which both extremity respectively called the plus (`+`) or barbed end, and the minus (`-`) or pointed end.
 The polarity of the actin